Lisa Rinna Fires Back After Kim Richards Rejects ‘Bad Energy’ Baby Gift, Fans React To ‘RHOBH’ Bunny Drama

 — Klare D (@Klare7) April 13, 2017

 Lisa Rinna is currently on spring break with her family at the Pamillo Resort in Mexico.
-While she probably didn’t expect to get an extra stuffed bunny just in time for Easter, Lisa took the opportunity to get a little revenge on her haters by posting a bikini selfie with her daughter Delilah on the beach.
+While she probably didn’t expect to get an extra stuffed bunny just in time for Easter, Lisa took the opportunity to get a little revenge on her haters by posting a bikini selfie with her daughter, Delilah, on the beach.

 Lisa Rinna tried to extend an olive branch to Kim Richards this season on RHOBH, but obviously, the two women still have some unresolved differences.
 Richards hinted at the ongoing feud at the RHOBH season 7 premiere party, teasing that she tried to stay out of the drama but ultimately butted heads with Rinna.